Cameron R. Homeyer, Associate Professor

 Please contact us if you find errors or have problems with the data or with this web site.

-As part of a National Science Foundation funded project to investigate the effects of deep convection on the stratosphere, the authors have merged radar reflectivity data from 125 National Weather Service NEXRAD WSR-88D weather radars to produce hourly, three-dimensional, high-resolution analyses of radar reflectivity that cover most of the contiguous U.S. The gridded radar data, known as GridRad, currently covers the period 1995 through 2016.
-In the future we plan to analyze additional years, include additional radars and variables, and increase the frequency of the analyses.
+As originally part of a National Science Foundation funded project to investigate the effects of deep convection on the stratosphere, the authors merged radar reflectivity data from 125 National Weather Service NEXRAD WSR-88D weather radars to produce hourly, three-dimensional, high-resolution analyses of radar reflectivity that cover most of the contiguous U.S. The gridded radar data, known as GridRad V3.1, covers the period 1995 through 2017.

 A sample GridRad radar reflectivity map is shown below at reduced size.

 The original NEXRAD Level 2 data (volume scans) from individual radar sites were obtained from the NOAA National Centers for Environmental Information (formerly NCDC) and from Amazon Web Services and Google cloud storage systems.
 The Level 2 data for this time period are approximately 270 TB (compressed).